PIM 09: Family and Medical Leave

 • The employee must provide the completed forms to the Benefits Office within 15 calendar days after receiving the forms.
 Failure to provide complete and sufficient certification of the need for leave within 15 calendar days may result in the denial of FMLA Leave and/or disciplinary action.
 If the employee is notified that the certification is not complete, he/she has 7 calendar days to provide the requested information.

-• Prior to the employee’s return to work (for the employee’s own personal illness), have the treating physician complete the Fitness for Duty Certification form indicating that the employee is released to return to work and any restrictions or limitations.
+• Prior to the employee’s return to work (for the employee’s own personal illness), have the treating physician complete the Fitness for Duty Certification form indicating that the employee is released to return to work and identifying any applicable restrictions or limitations.

 The Supervisor’s Responsibilities